WokLibCodeClub/.github/profile/README.md

 #### For those with experience of coding in Python ####

-We suggest that you choose one or other of the two projects below - Turtle Race or Secure Messages, both on the Raspberry Pi website.
-The links below take you to the project pages where you will find step by step instructions.
-Neither of these projects has starter code:
+At the last session our more experienced Python coders got stuck in with these two projects on the Raspberry Pi website:

 - [Turtle Race](https://projects.raspberrypi.org/en/projects/turtle-race) where you code several Python turtles to race against one another